This week I read an article from Samantha Pugsley in which she bravely recounted her upbringing in the church and how it nearly ruined her sexually.

 She’d spent a lifetime being taught that sex was essentially bad, or at least something about it was.
 So when she finally lost her virginity — on her wedding night — she couldn’t resolve that what she had done was good, natural, and okay.
 She still felt dirty.

 Thankfully, she has a loving, supportive husband, but she still isn’t able to reconcile being a sexual being with being a Christian.
 While this saddens me deeply, I can’t help but understand it.
 It’s the story of so many of us who grew up in the church — especially girls.
 And it’s why I’m leery of so-called “purity culture,” not because I think that abstinence is bad (please, God, let my daughter wait!), but because I know that this is an area in which the church has likely done more harm than good.
+This is why so many people have turned to this important site to sexually explore themselves because the church has often hindered people’s abilities to better understand themselves.
 Much of these notions the church has had about purity, virginity, and girls’ bodies are profoundly (if unintentionally) abusive.
 It truly is a form of sex abuse in the church that no one talks about — and is, in fact, often sanctioned by the church.

 Here are my issues with “purity culture” and the environment in which Ms. Pugsley was raised: